nyushima/collective-methods/regular-expressions/README.md

 </pre>

 ###Example 3: Scrape Quoted Text
-Uses a Regular Expression to first sanitize smart quotes, then finds all quoted text on a webpage, and finally saving the quotes to a json file (http://www.huffingtonpost.com/entry/orangutan-gito-iar-palm-oil-pet-rescue_56269558e4b0bce3470290c9):
+Uses a Regular Expression to first sanitize smart quotes, then finds all quoted text on a webpage, and finally saves the collected quotes to a json file (http://www.huffingtonpost.com/entry/orangutan-gito-iar-palm-oil-pet-rescue_56269558e4b0bce3470290c9):

 <pre>
 from bs4 import BeautifulSoup